The Link Between Fetal Movement and Stillbirth Prevention

 Posted on October 17, 2025

-If you feel something is wrong, you should never hesitate to call your provider.
-Using a fetal movement counting app gives you an extra layer of confidence.
-It allows you to back up your maternal instincts with clear, objective data.
-This can make the conversation with your healthcare provider more effective and can lead to quicker action when needed.
+Maternal instinct is a real and powerful thing.
+If you feel like something is off, you should always, always call your provider.
+Using a kick-counting app adds an extra layer of power to that instinct.
+It allows you to walk into a conversation with your doctor armed not just with a feeling, but with clear, objective data.
+This can help you advocate for yourself and your baby, and it can lead to faster, more decisive action when it matters most.

-Disclaimer: This article is for informational purposes only and does not constitute medical advice.
-If you have any concerns about your baby's movement, contact your healthcare provider immediately.
+Just a friendly reminder: This article is for informational purposes only and is not a substitute for professional medical advice.
+If you ever have any concerns about your baby's movements, please contact your healthcare provider immediately.

 Back to Blog